Charlotte Flair: SmackDown Women's Champion (2017–2018)

 On April 11, 2017, Flair was moved to SmackDown brand as part of the Superstar Shake-up.
 The following week on SmackDown Live, she defeated SmackDown Women's Champion Naomi in a non-title match, to earn a title opportunity, which ended in a no-contest after The Welcoming Committee (Natalya, Carmella, and Tamina) attacked both contestants.
 This match made Flair the first woman in WWE history to ever compete in the main events of Raw, SmackDown and a WWE pay-per-view.
-In May, Flair aligned with Becky Lynch and Naomi against The Welcoming Committee, turning face in the process.
+On May 2, 2017, on Smackdown, Flair aligned with Becky Lynch and Naomi against The Welcoming Committee, turning face in the process.
 At Backlash on May 21, The Welcoming Committee defeated Flair, Naomi and Lynch in a six-woman tag team match when the latter submitted to Natalya's sharpshooter.
 Shortly afterwards, Flair competed at Money in the Bank, as part of the first ever women's money in the bank ladder match, which was won by Carmella.
 At Battleground on July 23, Flair competed in a five-way elimination match to determine the number one contender for the championship but was the last woman eliminated by eventual winner Natalya.

 After taking a hiatus to assist her father in his legit health issues, Flair returned to SmackDown on September 19, thanking the WWE Universe for her family's support.
 Later that night, she won a fatal four-way match to become the number one contender for the SmackDown Women's Championship.
 At Hell in a Cell on October 8, Natalya retained her title over Flair as she attacked her with a steel chair, causing a disqualification victory for Flair.
 On the November 14 episode of SmackDown, Flair defeated Natalya in a rematch to win the title in her hometown, becoming the first woman's wrestler to win the Divas, NXT, Raw and SmackDown Women's Championship.
 With the win, Flair replaced Natalya in the interbrand champion vs. champion match against Raw Women's Champion Alexa Bliss at Survivor Series on November 19, which Flair won.
 A month later, at Clash of Champions on December 17, Flair retained the title against Natalya in a lumberjack match.